Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 E são cento e cinco ou cento e seis mil contos; não me lembro, mas tenho-o nos meus apontamentos...

+O Theodoro não duvída de mim.
 Sou um cavalheiro:―provei-o, quando, fazendo a guerra a um tyranno na primeira insurreição da justiça, me vi precipitado d'alturas que nem Vossa Senhoria concebe...

 Um trambulhão consideravel, meu caro senhor!

-A considerable leap, my dear sir!
+A considerable rascal, my dear sir!

 Grandes desgostos!

-Great misfortunes!
+Great disappointments!

-O que me consola é que o OUTRO está tambem muito abalado: porque, meu amigo, quando um Jehovah tem apenas contra si um Satanaz, tira-se bem de difficuldades mandando carregar mais uma legião d'archanjos; mas quando o inimigo é o homem, armado d'uma penna de pato e d'um caderno de papel branco―está perdido...
+porque, meu amigo, quando um Jehovah tem apenas contra si um Satanaz, tira-se bem de difficuldades mandando carregar mais uma legião d'archanjos; mas quando o inimigo é o homem, armado d'uma penna de pato e d'um caderno de papel branco―está perdido...

-What consoles me is that the OTHER is equally shaken: for, my friend, when a Jehovah has only Satan against him, he can easily overcome difficulties by sending forth another legion of archangels; but when the enemy is a man, armed with a duck feather and a white piece of paper―he is lost...
+Because, my friend, when a Jehovah has only a Satanaz against him, he gets out of difficulties by sending in one more legion of archangels; but when the enemy is a man, armed with a duck feather and a notebook of white paper - he's lost...

 Emfim são seis mil contos.

-In the end, it's six thousand accounts.
+Anyway, it's six thousand reis.

 Vamos, Theodoro, ahi tem a campainha, seja um homem.